 The scientific, economic, and political questions surrounding climate change have long been with us.
 This report focuses instead on a relative newcomer: the legal debate.
-Though the first court decision related to climate change appeared 18 years ago, the quantity of such litigation has mushroomed in recent years: more than two dozen cases pursuing multiple legal theories are now pending.
+Though the first court decision related to climate change appeared 19 years ago, the quantity of such litigation has mushroomed in recent years.
+One observer counts 118 lawsuits and petitions for government action filed on climate change issues through the end of 2008-41 lawsuits filed in 2007 alone.1 Representatives of some suing organizations and states acknowledge that a prime cause for this litigation surge was inaction by Congress and the executive branch during the George W. Bush Administration with regard to mandatory constraints on greenhouse gas (GHG) emissions, and their perception that litigation might help to prompt such action.

-The principal court cases, decided and pending, arise in seven contexts - a number that continues to rise.
-The first and most important context is the Clean Air Act (CAA).
+The principal court cases, decided and pending, arise in eight contexts-a number that continues to grow.
+First and most important is the Clean Air Act (CAA).
 In April, 2007, the Supreme Court held in Massachusetts v.
-EPA that at least as to mobile sources of emissions (cars, trucks), EPA has authority under the CAA to regulate greenhouse gas (GHG) emissions.1
+EPA that EPA has authority under the CAA to regulate greenhouse gas emissions from new motor vehicles.2